keploy/keploy/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 ## 🎩 How's the Magic Happen?
-Our magical 🧙‍♂️ Keploy proxy captures and replays **ALL**(CRUD operations, including non-idempotent APIs) your app's network interactions.
+Our magical 🧙‍♂️ Keploy proxy captures and replays **ALL**(CRUD operations, including non-idempotent APIs) of your app's network interactions.

 Take a journey to **[How Keploy Works?](https://docs.keploy.io/docs/keploy-explained/how-keploy-works)** to discover the tricks behind the curtain!